gdcarver/openifs/README.md

 This will create an executable that is the app that is imported into the BOINC environment alongside the OpenIFS executable.

-Now to run this the OpenIFS files will need to be alongside.
-An example command:
+Now to run this the OpenIFS ancillary files along with the OpenIFS executable will need to be alongside, the command to run this in standalone mode is:

 ./openifs_0.1_x86_64-pc-linux-gnu gw3a 0 0.1 00001